brightwellt/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented at the end of the "add_histo" function.
+I implemented this at the end of the "add_histo" function.
 Here is an example of my result on a test image:

 ![alt text][image6]